We may earn income from links in this post. Please read this Disclosure for details.

-Twilight Trastavere – Review of an Eating Italy Food Tour in Rome
+2. Review of the Twilight Trastevere Eating Italy Food Tour in Rome

-I enjoyed my Taste of Testaccio tour so much, the next time I was in Rome, I signed up for the Twilight Trastavere .
+I enjoyed my Taste of Testaccio tour so much, the next time I was in Rome, I signed up for the Twilight Trastevere.
 It was equally enjoyable and I was travelling solo so was looking for something to do in the evening.
 It fit the bill perfectly.

 Highlights of this walking tour of Rome’s most bohemian neighbourhood included tasting wine in the Spirito di Vino’s wine cellar, an underground grotto that’s 150 years older than the Colosseum.

-Another memorable stop during the Twilight Trastavere tour was Da Enzo al 29.
-This award-winning restaurant is well known for its excellent regional cuisine (and its long line-ups), but as part of the Eating Italy gang we breezed right in.
+Another memorable stop during the Twilight Trastevere tour was Da Enzo al 29.
+This award-winning restaurant is well known for its excellent regional cuisine (and its long line-ups) but as part of the Eating Italy gang we breezed right in.

 Our tasting at Da Enzo was carciofo alla giudia, artichokes served Jewish style, a crispy fried globe artichoke, a dish traditionally served to celebrate the end of the Yom Kipper fast, but popular in the historic heart of Rome.